Koha-Community/kohadocs/source/02_administration.rst

 Deleting Item Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each item has a Delete button beside it.
-To delete an item, simply click the 'Delete' link.
+To delete an item type, simply click the 'Delete' link.

     **Important**